 Looking forward to a week of catching up on work, sleep, and life.

 With all this excitement and travel, I haven’t been eating the healthiest.
-Nothing tastes as fabulous as cream of crab soup, peanut butter semifreddo, hot crab dip, pumpkin chocolate chip bread, maple bacon brussels sprouts, Chicago style pizza (see you soon!), and chocolate chip cookie bars but an old, dependable healthy stand-by is also very much appreciated.
+Nothing tastes as fabulous as cream of crab soup, peanut butter semifreddo, hot crab dip, pumpkin chocolate chip bread, maple bacon brussels sprouts, Chicago style pizza, and chocolate chip cookie bars but an old, dependable healthy stand-by is also very much appreciated.
 Especially when your goal is to slow down with a healthy recharge at the beginning of the week.
 Hectic life, you’re winning.
 But we’re coming to take over!

 Enter: homemade granola with almonds, delicious crunch, and accompanied with cozy maple flavor, sweet dried cranberries, and warming cinnamon spice to complete one wholesome fall snack.